peteroupc/CBOR/docs/PeterO.Cbor.CBOREncodeOptions.md

 Gets a value indicating whether CBOR objects:

- * When encoding, are written out using the CTAP2 canonical CBOR encoding form, which is useful for implementing Web Authentication.
+ * When encoding, are written out using the CTAP2 canonical CBOR encoding form, which is useful for implementing Web Authentication (WebAuthn).

  * When decoding, are checked for compliance with the CTAP2 canonical encoding form.